-When it’s time to let limiting sexual beliefs go and replace them with new sex-positive beliefs that expand our ability to love and be loved, we can thank what no longer serves us.
+When it’s time to let go of limiting sexual beliefs and replace them with new sex-positive beliefs that expand our ability to love and be loved, we can thank what no longer serves us.

 Even our most troubling and constricting beliefs today may have protected us from hurt in the past.
 Our judgments and fears may have kept us safe at one point in time.

-If old sexual beliefs no longer reflect who we are today.
-If they’re protecting us from something that is no longer a threat, then we have the choice to replace old beliefs with new ones.
+If your old sexual beliefs no longer reflect who you are today; if they’re protecting you from something that is no longer a threat, then you have the choice to replace old beliefs with new ones.

 So rather than shoving your antiquated beliefs in a box of shame and regret, you can hold them up to the light and give them one last look over.